TheProjectsGuy/FeatMF/docs/index.rst

 Acknowledgements
 -----------------

 This project is developed by TheProjectsGuy (Avneesh Mishra).
-Some help (in form of code and documentation) is provided by GitHub Copilot and Bing AI (Microsoft).

 Indices and tables
 --------------------